igor-krein/IDNameObjects/README.md

         return p => p.LastName + " " + p.FirstName + " " + (p.MiddleName ?? "");
     }

 The real pain in err... that important part of every developer's body is composite name filtering.
-It is hard enough to write a String.Contains() analog that works with several strings you aren't permitted to concatenate - even without all the LINQ limitations.
+It is hard enough to write a String.Contains() analogue that works with several strings you aren't permitted to concatenate - even without all the LINQ limitations.

 The alternate solution is to forse EF to create a calculated field (column), so the IDNameObjects API could use it on a DB level.
 There is a <a href="http://www.davepaquette.com/archive/2012/09/23/calculated-columns-in-entity-framework-code-first-migrations.aspx">little article</a> on how to achieve this.